Welcome to the Family Practice Barrow

 If you or any member of your household have had any symptoms of Covid 19 in the past 14 days, or have been advised by NHS Track and Trace to self- isolate for 14 days you must not attend the surgery.

-All our GP appointments are initially a telephone appointment.
+For now, all our GP appointments are initially by telephone.
 If the GP feels you should be seen, they will arrange that.
+Please note that there is a 3 week wait for a face to face appointment if a patient refuses a phone call.

 Any future prescriptions will be issued electronically directly to a pharmacy so please ensure you have told us where you would like yours sending.